satishvattikuti/lswebhomework3/README.md

 ```

-My name is:
+My name is:Satish Vattikuti

-I like to:
+I like to:Dance And play volleyball.

-I'm learning:
+I'm learning: java script

 ```